psychemedia/island-storynotes/carus-wilson/13-the-new-church.md

 ```

-The Bishop of WInchester accepted the toast to him with thanks, and a game of propose-and-accept-the-toast began.
+The Bishop of Winchester accepted the toast to him with thanks, and a game of propose-and-accept-the-toast began.

 In passing the Mayor noted that: